mclancy96/phase-3-realistic-mock-code-challenge-restaurant/QUICK_REFERENCE.md

 ## Domain Overview

-**Library** ←→ **Loan** ←→ **Patron**
+**Restaurant** ←→ **Order** ←→ **Customer**

-- A Library has many Loans
+- A Restaurant has many Orders
-- A Library has many Patrons through Loans
+- A Restaurant has many Customers through Orders
-- A Patron has many Loans
+- A Customer has many Orders
-- A Patron has many Libraries through Loans
+- A Customer has many Restaurants through Orders
-- A Loan belongs to both a Library and a Patron
+- An Order belongs to both a Restaurant and a Customer

 ## Required Deliverables

-1. ✅ Libraries and Patrons tables (already done)
+1. ✅ Restaurants and Customers tables (already done)
-2. ❌ Loans migration with: book_title, due_date, patron_id, library_id
+2. ❌ Orders migration with: dish_name, price, customer_id, restaurant_id
 3. ❌ Model associations using has_many, belongs_to, has_many through
 4. ❌ Custom methods for each model